-- Last name is pronounced Bock-T-are-E. - Bakhtiari is currently atop the depth chart at right tackle. - Bakhtiari has played in 676 of 727 offensive snaps this season and graded out to 80 percent in all 10 games and over 90 percent five, second most on the team.
-He earned a grade of 94 against Baylor and 91 against Colorado State and Hawai'i.
-He has 46 finish or knockdown blocks, third most on the team with his high of eight coming against Iowa State in week 10, and three touchdown blocks. - Bakhtiari played 47 offensive snaps against Colorado State in his first game of his redshirt freshman season and was graded out to 91 percent.
+- Last name is pronounced Bock-T-are-E. - Bakhtiari is currently atop the depth chart at right tackle along with Bryce Givens. - Bakhtiari has played in 464 of 516 offensive snaps this season and graded out to 80 percent in all seven games and over 90 percent four, earning a grade of 94 against Baylor and 91 against Colorado State and Hawai'i.
+His four 90-percent games ranks second on the team.
+He has 24 finish or knockdown blocks, third most on the team, and two touchdown blocks. - Bakhtiari played 47 offensive snaps against Colorado State in his first game of his true freshman season and was graded out to 91 percent.
 He had six finish or knockdown blocks. - Bakhtiari is one of the quickest linemen on the team, boasting 5.0 speed in the 40. - Bakhtiari has added 55 pounds to his 6-4 frame after reporting at 235 lbs. as a freshman. - Bakhtiari was a late bloomer, having not started a game until his senior season.
 He was a better lacrosse prospect.
 He grew three inches between his junior and senior seasons. - Bakhtiari knew Colorado was the right fit for him in a unique way.
-It was when he was being recruited by Washington and couldn't get his mind off of Colorado. - He enjoys lifting, basketball, swimming water skiing and snow skiing. - Bakhtiari's oldest brother, Eric, played collegiately at San Diego State and is currently on the Tennessee Titans roster.
-His uncle, Dan Jackson, played quarterback at California.

-- Bakhtairi has proud Persian heritage and hi paternal grandfather immigrated to the United States from Iran.
-His middle name is Afrisiab Asad, which translates to Alfred. - He has picked up quickly on the intricacies of the game and credits his brother, Eric, emulating what his brother has taught him in practice and games. - Johnson on Bakhtiari: "He's athletic, quick, aggressive and physical.
+It was when he was being recruited by Washington and couldn't get his mind off of Colorado. - · He enjoys lifting, basketball, swimming water skiing and snow skiing. - Bakhtiari's oldest brother, Eric, played collegiately at San Diego State and is currently on the Tennessee Titans roster.
+His uncle, Dan Jackson, played quarterback at California. - Bakhtairi has proud Persian heritage and hi paternal grandfather immigrated to the United States from Iran.
+His middle name is Afrisiab Asad, which translates to Alfred. - He has picked up quickly on the intricacies of the game and credits his brother, Eric, emulating what his brother has taught him in practice and games - Johnson on Bakhtiari: "He's athletic, quick, aggressive and physical.
 It's a heck of a battle at the right tackle spot (with Bryce Givens) in fall camp."